elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-9-1-install-esxi-hosts-with-custom-settings.md

 	>     >                             net-igb 3.1.17-1OEM.500.0.0.406165 Intel 7/1/2011 ...
 	>     >
 >     >
->     >                             We can see our VIB is the one with the Vendor as &#8220;Intel&#8221;.
-We had already cloned our 5.0U1 offline bundle, so let&#8217;s check out what version of net-igb is in there:
+>     >                             We can see our VIB is the one with the Vendor as "Intel".
+We had already cloned our 5.0U1 offline bundle, so let's check out what version of net-igb is in there:
 >     >
 	>     >
 	>     >                             PowerCLI C:\> Get-EsxImageProfile